john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 _Oversight_ here refers to the ways in which we supervise models -- either through labels, feedback, rewards, etc. So what does it mean to oversee in a scalable way?
 Scalable along what axis?
 In this context, _scalable_ qualifies oversight that extends to increasingly difficult _tasks_.
-It's quite unclear how to supervise a model that exceeds human performance, and it's equally unclear how to evaluate models in this setting if they don't yet exist.
+It's quite unclear how to supervise a model that exceeds human performance, and it's equally unclear how to research such models, as they don't yet exist.
 This work proposes ways to simulate this setting with existing models, and evaluate the extent to which we can oversee models that exceed our performance.
-If our oversight techniques succeed in a somewhat contrived setting, then perhaps we can be more confident that they can generalize to harder tasks.
+If our oversight techniques succeed in a somewhat contrived setting, this increases our confidence that they might work in the super-intelligent-wild.

 **🤖:sandwich:**